 The Greek word baptizo (from which we get the English word baptise) means to immerse, to plunge into, to dip.
 There is a sense of violence about the word that is not usually communicated by the English word ‘dip’ but is well expressed by the term ‘to plunge into’.
 Immersion is seen as ‘the original Scriptural baptism’ (Hiscox) by Baptists and others, ‘while sprinkling and pouring are conceded substitutes’ used only in cases of illness or infirmity.

-Beasley-Murray says that ‘One area where Baptists differ with each other is whether baptism is more than a mere sign of the Holy Spirit’s presence,’ but there are plenty of other areas of difference and disagreement to choose from!
+Beasley-Murray says that ‘One area where Baptists differ with each other is whether baptism is more than a mere sign of the Holy Spirit’s presence,’ but there are really plenty of other areas of difference and disagreement to choose from!

 Brackney said that, ‘The debate over believer’s baptism continued well into the eighteenth century with stiff opposition from Anglicans, Presbyterians, and Congregationalists’ over the issue of pedo-baptism.
 However, Baptists generally, as well as people like Jürgen Moltmann, agree that infant baptism ‘cannot be justified’ from Scripture, and we will therefore focus here on believer’s baptism; which is not the same as, and not to be confused with, adult baptism.